 Jesus said that it is better to be in God's kingdom than to have anything else in the world.
-God must save you from your sins, in order for you to enter his kingdom.
+God must save you from your sins in order for you to enter his kingdom.

-Jesus said that some people will receive him.
+Jesus said that some people will accept him.
 God will save these people.
-However, other people will not receive him.
-He also said that some people are like good soil, because they receive the good news about Jesus, and God saves them.
+However, other people will not accept him.
+He also said that some people are like good soil.
+Because they accept the good news about Jesus, God saves them.
 However, other people are like the hard soil on a path.
 God's Word is like seed that falls on the path, but nothing grows there.
 These people reject the message about Jesus.
 They refuse to enter into his kingdom.